jeffreyhanson/jeffreyhanson.github.io/_posts/experiences/2015-11-02-workshops.md

 I have tutored in the following workshops.

+* 2017
+	+ "_Use of Machine Learning in Conservation, Moving beyond just Maxent and SDMs_" coordinate by Falk Huettmann at the 28th International Congress of Conservation Biology, Cartagena, Colombia.
 * 2015
-	+ "Geospatial Analysis in R" coordinated by Hawthorne Beyer, Rebbecca Runting and Jutta Beher at the Student Conference of Conservation Science 2015, Australia.
+	+ _"Geospatial Analysis in R"_ coordinated by Hawthorne Beyer, Rebbecca Runting and Jutta Beher at the Student Conference of Conservation Science, Australia.
-	+ "Smoothing the Marxan Flow with R" coordinated by Matthew Watts at the Student Conference of Conservation Science 2015, Australia.
+	+ _"Smoothing the Marxan Flow with R"_ coordinated by Matthew Watts at the Student Conference of Conservation Science, Australia.
 * 2013
-	+ "Introduction to Geospatial Analysis" coordinated by Hawthorne Beyer at The University of Queensland, Australia.
+	+ _"Introduction to Geospatial Analysis"_ coordinated by Hawthorne Beyer at The University of Queensland, Australia.
-	+ "Introduction to Spatial Data Analysis in R" workshop coordinated by Hawthorne Beyer at The University of Queensland, Australia.
+	+ _"Introduction to Spatial Data Analysis in R"_ workshop coordinated by Hawthorne Beyer at The University of Queensland, Australia.
 * 2011
-	+ "Introducing R" coordinated by Simon Blomberg at The University of Queensland, Australia.
+	+ _"Introducing R"_ coordinated by Simon Blomberg at The University of Queensland, Australia.